Snowflake Cactus

 - A little slow release fertiliser once a year is adequate.

-- Position the plant in full sun with little protection from the hot afternoon sun in summer.
+- Position the plant in full sun with little protection from the hot afternoon sun in summer in hotter climate zones.

 - Water from spring through summer as the growing medium dries and avoid long periods of dry soils.
 At the same time ensure that drainage is good.
 During winter dormancy, hold back on watering.